NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ###### Creating or updating hashes

-To create or change a hash we use `hset` followed by the hash to add or change and the key, values to add/change.
+To create or change a hash we use `hset` followed by the hash name, and the key/values-pairs to add/change.

 ```redis
 hset hashName key1 foo key2 bar key three baz
 ```

 *Note:*
-If a value includes a space you need to wrap that in quotes or the `hset` thinks you are each space represents the end of one value or key if the resulting number of keys and values are not the same you will get an error like this:
+If a value includes a space you need to wrap that in quotes, because `hset` thinks you are each space represents the end of one value or key.
+If the resulting number of keys and values are not the same, you will get an error like this:
-`(error) ERR wrong number of arguments for 'hset' command` other vice you will receive something like this `(integer) x` where "x" is the number of key/value pairs.
+`(error) ERR wrong number of arguments for 'hset' command` otherwise you will receive something like this `(integer) x` where "x" is the number of key/value pairs.

 ###### Getting one key from a hash